pubkey/rxdb/docs-src/docs/articles/react-database.md

 ---
 title: RxDB as a Database for React Applications
 slug: react-database.html
+description: Discover how RxDB enhances React applications by offering efficient data management, real-time updates, and offline capabilities.
+This article explores RxDB's integration with React for dynamic, responsive UIs.
 ---

 # RxDB as a Database for React Applications